List of major types of legal tech, specific use cases, and how to implement in your legal organization.

 Plan

 Investing and installing new legal technology is a big project.
-You may need external help to help your firm set up, run, and maintain the new solution.
+You may need external help to help your organization set up, run, and maintain the new solution.
 Consider hiring someone who can properly implement it and teach you how to use it.

 Get buy in by ensuring people and processes can adapt